 ABC Announces On-Sale Liquor Licenses for Napa County

-Sacramento – Eric Hirata, Director of the Department of Alcoholic Beverage Control, announced authorization for the issuance of five (5) new on-sale general licenses for bona fide public eating places in Napa County, as authorized in Section 23826.10 of the Business & Professions Code.
+Sacramento – Joseph McCullough, Chief Deputy Director of the Department of Alcoholic Beverage Control, announced authorization for the issuance of ten (10) new on-sale general licenses for bona fide public eating places in Napa County, as authorized in paragraph (4) of subdivision (a) of § 23826.10 of the Business & Professions Code (BPC).
 Any premises to qualify for a license under this statute shall have a seating capacity for 25 or more diners.
+A license issued under this section shall not be transferred from one county to another, nor shall it be transferred to any premises not qualifying under this section.
+A license issued under paragraphs (3) and (4) of subdivision (a) on and after January 1st, 2021, shall not be sold or transferred for a price greater than the original fee paid by the seller or transferor.

-From September 14, 2020 through September 25, 2020, the Department’s Santa Rosa District Office will accept applications for the new original on-sale general licenses at 50 D Street, Room 130, Santa Rosa, CA 95404.
+From September 11, 2023, through September 22, 2023, the Department’s Santa Rosa District Office will accept applications for the new original on-sale general licenses at 50 D Street, Room 130, Santa Rosa, CA 95404 or at any other ABC office throughout the state.

 If the number of applicants is equal to or less than the number of licenses available, all applicants will be notified that they have 90 days to complete a formal application for their specific premises.